Shaaali/identity-apps/docs/get-started/get-started.md

 ## What's next?

-Now that you've set up your own tenant workspace and created your first user, you can:
+Now that you've set up your own tenant and created your first user, you can:

 - [Onboard more users](../guides/tenant/onboard-users.md)
 - [Create roles](../guides/tenant/create-role.md)